Failed Fertility Treatments Are Linked to Higher Heart Risks

 “Serious effects like these are rare, but we wondered whether they might just be the tip of the iceberg,” says lead author Dr. Jacob Udell, scientist at the Institute for Clinical Evaluative Sciences and cardiologist at the Peter Munk Cardiac Centre and Women's College Hospital.
 “It’s unclear to us whether these same things are happening in a lot of women at a very low level, and whether they might manifest themselves later in life.”

-Most of the heart events reported in the study occurred in the first five years following fertility treatments.
+The difference in cardiovascular risk between the two groups was mostly seen in the first five years following fertility treatments.
 Women who had a prior miscarriage had a particularly high risk.

 Udell stresses, however, that the absolute risk for all of the women in the study was low.
 About 10 cardiovascular events occurred for every 1,000 women who didn’t get pregnant, versus 6 events for every 1,000 who did.
 Because this is the first study to report such an association, it should still be validated with other research.